 - Power consumption warning and critical thresholds. - Cumulative power, peak power, and peak amperage values. - Power consumption over the last hour, last day or last week. - Average, minimum, and maximum power consumption. - Historical peak values and peak timestamps. - Peak headroom and instantaneous headroom values (for rack and tower servers). - NOTE: The histogram for the system power consumption trend (hourly, daily, weekly) is maintained only while iDRAC is running.
-If iDRAC is restarted, the existing power consumption data is lost and the histogram is restarted. - i NOTE: After iDRAC firmware update or reset, the power consumption graph will be wiped / reset.
+If iDRAC is restarted, the existing power consumption data is lost and the histogram is restarted. - NOTE: In HBM-only mode, HBM memory power is counted as part of the package power, hence memory power telemetry reading is reported as 0 for this mode. - (i) NOTE: After iDRAC firmware update or reset, the power consumption graph will be wiped / reset.